prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The Jira API URL i.e. <a href="https://company.atlassian.net/rest/api/2/">https://company.atlassian.net/rest/api/2/</a>
+<p>apiURL defines the Jira API URL i.e. <a href="https://company.atlassian.net/rest/api/2/">https://company.atlassian.net/rest/api/2/</a>
 The full API path must be included.
 If not specified, default API URL will be used.</p>
 </td>